hamlet-io/docs/docs/getting-started/aws-serverless/deploy-container/hamlet-hello-api.md

 }
 ```

-Pretty simple, the API responds with a greeting and a location.
-If we want to set the location we can update an environment variable
+The API responds with a simple greeting and a location.
+If we want to set the location we can update an environment variable.

-Break the existing docker run command and replace the docker run command with
+Break the existing Docker run command and replace the Docker run command with:

 ```bash
 docker run -p 8000:8000 -e LOCATION=work ghcr.io/hamlet-io/docs-support/hello_world:latest
 ```

-Now the api is saying hello to the world
+Now the API is saying hello to the world.

 ```bash
 curl http://localhost:8000